Are you wondering if YouTube ads are right for your business? How do YouTube Ads Work?

 With Bumper ads (and unskippable in-streams, too) you’ll want to pay close attention to ad frequency.
 If you’re hitting someone in a very small audience 10, 20, 30 times in a month, your attempt to connect with new users will likely backfire.

-Show up on search results page, in related videos, and on the YouTube home page.
+Show up on the search results page, in related videos, and on the YouTube home page.

 Someone is intentionally trying to watch a Discovery Ad, compared to In-stream ads and Bumper Ads where users are forced to watch the ad.
 Discovery Ads should feel like the type of video content brands post on their YouTube channel.